python-websockets/websockets/docs/howto/faq.rst

 You don't.

 HTTP and WebSockets have widely different operational characteristics.
-Running them on the same server is a bad idea.
+Running them with the same server becomes inconvenient when you scale.

 Providing a HTTP server is out of scope for websockets.
 It only aims at providing a WebSocket server.